Congress MP Adhir Chowdhury declines to be part of ‘one nation, one election’ committee

 Congress MP Adhir Ranjan Chowdhury on Saturday declined to be a part of the high-level committee on the “one nation, one election” plan hours after he was inducted into the panel.

 On Saturday evening, the Centre notified an eight-member high-level committee headed by former President Ram Nath Kovind to look into the feasibility of holding simultaneous elections to the Lok Sabha and state Assemblies.
-Dhowdhury
+Chowdhury was the only Opposition leader in the panel.

 Chowdhury, the Leader of Opposition in the Lok Sabha, refused to be part of the committee calling it a “total eyewash”.